23 Most Muscular Dog Breeds (With Pictures)

 3. American Bully

 The American Bully is a relatively new breed created in the 1980s to be a family companion dog.
-It’s extremely muscular frame is available in several varieties based on size, including standard, pocket, XL, and others.
+Its extremely muscular frame is available in several varieties based on size, including standard, pocket, XL, and others.
 The standard American Bully can weigh up to 65 pounds and stand 20-inches tall.
 It’s an adaptable breed and a loving companion with all aggression bred out as per the breed standard.

 4. American Pit Bull Terrier

 The American Pit Bull Terrier can weigh up to 60 pounds and stand 21 inches tall.
 It has a well-defined muscle structure and a stable, compact frame.
-It has a deep love of children in is enthusiastic when interacting with family members.
+It has a deep love of children and is enthusiastic when interacting with family members.
 It’s friendly and kind, even with strangers, and it likes to work.

 5. American Staffordshire Terrier

-The American Stafford Shire terrier can weigh up to 70 pounds standing 19-inches tall.
+The American Staffordshire terrier can weigh up to 70 pounds standing 19-inches tall.
 It’s intelligent and makes an excellent watchdog and protector.
-It’s much more docile than its pit fighting ancestors and has been an American favorite for over 100 years.
+It’s much more docile than its pit-fighting ancestors and has been an American favorite for over 100 years.